dedsec1121fk/DedSec/README.md

 The toolkit includes the following main features:

 1.  **Fox Chat**: A secure, **end-to-end encrypted chat** application.
 Features include text messaging, voice notes, file sharing (up to **10 GB**), live camera capture, and **peer-to-peer video calls**.
 Files shared in the chat can be downloaded directly from the chat interface by the participants.
-2.  **DedSec's Database**: A password-protected, **self-hosted, web-based file storage server**.
+2.  **DedSec's Database**: A password-protected, **self-hosted file storage server**.
 It allows you to upload, download, search, and manage files through a secure web interface, automatically organizing them into categories like Documents, Images, and Videos.
 All files are stored in a **`Database`** folder created in the script's directory.
 3.  **Radio**: An **offline music player** that allows you to download music "stations" from the official DedSec repository and play them locally.
 All downloaded music is saved to the **`~/DedSec-Radio`** folder in your Termux home directory.
 4.  **OSINTDS**: A comprehensive tool for **Open Source Intelligence (OSINT)** gathering and web reconnaissance.
 It performs scans for **WHOIS and DNS records, open ports, subdomains, and directories**, and checks for common vulnerabilities like **SQLi and XSS**.
 It also includes an interactive **HTML Inspector** to download a full copy of a website for offline analysis.
 All reports and downloaded websites are saved in a dedicated folder inside **`[Your Downloads]/OSINTDS/`**.
 5.  **Phishing Demonstrations**: Modules that demonstrate how a malicious webpage can trick a user into giving away access to their device's camera, microphone, and location, **or into entering personal details and card information**.
 These scripts are for testing on your own devices to understand the importance of verifying links before clicking them.
 For your self-tests, any demonstration credentials or data you enter are saved locally into appropriately named folders inside your phone's main **Downloads** folder for you to review.
 6.  **URL Masker**: An educational tool to demonstrate how links can be disguised, helping you learn to identify potentially malicious URLs by showing how a seemingly innocent link can redirect to a different destination.
 7.  **Android App Launcher**: A utility to **manage installed applications** on your Android device.
-You can use it to quickly launch, view details for, uninstall, or extract the APK file of any launchable app.
+You can launch, view details for, uninstall, or extract the APK file of any app.
+It also includes an **App Perm Inspector** feature that scans the APK to identify dangerous permissions and detect embedded advertising trackers, generating a security report for your review.
 8.  **Settings**: A central control panel to manage the DedSec Project.
 Use it to view system information, **update all project scripts and required packages**, **change the Termux prompt style**, and switch between list or grid menu layouts.
 This script modifies your **`/data/data/com.termux/files/usr/etc/bash.bashrc`** file to apply changes.
 9.  **Loading Screen**: Installs a custom **ASCII art loading screen** that appears when you start Termux.
 You can use the default art, provide your own, and set the display duration.
 This script works by adding configuration to your **`~/.bash_profile`** file.